 Conclusion: what we know (and what we do not)

-Despite all biases and constraints that surround research of the Epigravettian, this review shows that caves and rockshelters can provide significant amounts of data about different aspects of Epigravettian hunter-gatherers’ lifeways, i.e. lithic production, raw material provisioning areas, food procurement, body adornment, settlement dynamics, etc. (see also Ruiz-Redondo et al. 2020 for an overview of rock and portable art of the region).
-However, some issues about Epigravettian chronology and development of lithic industries are still vague, but we can expect that current and future research of the key sequences (e.g. Vela Spila and Vlakno caves, and Badanj Rockshelter) will provide better insight into this problem.
+Despite all biases and constraints that surround research of the Epigravettian, this review shows that caves and rockshelters can provide significant amounts of data about different aspects of Epigravettian hunter-gatherers’ lifeways, i.e., lithic production, raw material provisioning areas, food procurement, body adornment, settlement dynamics, etc. (see also Ruiz-Redondo et al. 2020 for an overview of rock and portable art of the region).
+However, some issues about Epigravettian chronology and development of lithic industries are still vague, but we can expect that current and future research of the key sequences (e.g., Vela Spila and Vlakno caves, and Badanj rockshelter) will provide better insight into this problem.
 For a better understanding of Epigravettian, lithic production it is important that several sites from the preceding Gravettian period are discovered.
 While lithic technology, particularly Late Epigravettian, is well studied, our knowledge about osseous technology is very limited or almost completely lacking.
 Therefore, this should be one of the priorities for future Epigravettian research in the area.

-All data presented here (see also Ruiz-Redondo 2020) suggest that the Epigravettian was a dynamic period marked by efficient lithic technology, long-distance contacts, novelties in technology (barbed points and baked clay), and flexibility in food procurement.
+All data presented here (see also Ruiz-Redondo et al. 2020) suggest that the Epigravettian was a dynamic period marked by efficient lithic technology, long-distance contacts, novelties in technology (barbed points and baked clay), and flexibility in food procurement.
 The flooding of the Pleistocene Adriatic Plain has limited our research only to its margins.
 Its disappearance precludes us from knowing the role of this huge plain.
 However, a growing body of evidence from the plain’s margins shows that Epigravettian groups roamed across the landscape.
 Unfortunately, the story of Epigravettian settlement on the plain remains unrevealed as yet.

 Acknowledgements